Click here to return to the main site entry page

 Norman Hardwick, manager of the Milton Keynes office of Christie & Co which covers the Northamptonshire region, commented the sale further demonstrated the strength of the hotel market, and recommended operators considering a sale could be well advised to do so at this moment.

-In 2007 the building was refurbished and is now luxury flats and another block is built where the car park was.
+In 2007 the building was refurbished as luxury flats, with second block built on the car park.

 Refurbishment 2006-2008